mLewisLogic/despec/docs/system/validation-report.md

 - ✅ Documented NFS limitations explicitly
 - ✅ Updated code comments to reflect reality
 - ✅ Re-validated with real processes (100% success)
-- ✅ Accepted 5/10 for general use, assert 6/10 for despec's specific use case
+- ✅ Accepted 5/10 for general use, assert 6/10 for xdd's specific use case

 ### QA Testing Assessment